Diastasis Recti Abdominis (Separated Abs)

 Note the vertical line separating the left and right sides of 'the pack'.
 This is called the LINEA ALBA - a band of connective tissue that joins the two sides of your core muscles.
 It extends from the tip of the breast bone, alllllll the way down to the pubic bone, which we unfortunately can not see on Mr. Reynolds.

-Diastasis Rectus Abdominis is a injury of the linea alba.
-It has lost it's tension, resulting in a weakened abdominal wall.
-The laxity at the linea alba will usually show as a gap between the two vertical ab muscles.
+Simply put, Diastasis Rectus Abdominis is a injury of the linea alba.
+It has lost it's tensile abilities, resulting in a weakened abdominal wall.
+The laxity at the linea alba will usually show up as a gap between the two vertical ab muscles.
 It is possible, however, to have a laxity (softening of the linea alba), without a gap.
 This would typically be a milder case.

-In either case, gap or no gap, the WEAKENED linea alba is the MAIN ISSUE that needs addressing in all DRA cases.
+In either case, gap or no gap, the WEAKENED linea alba is what leads to a DRA diagnosis, but it is NOT typically the sole issue of DRA.

 What causes DRA?